dborisenko/dborisenko.github.io/_posts/2016-02-02-microservice-topologies-in-akka-cluster.markdown

 tags: [akka, cluster, microservice, topology, direct, cluster-singleton, cluster-sharding, cluster-router-group]
 categories: [akka-cluster-microservices]
 ---
 Service discovery is an essential aspect for microservice architecture.
 Does usage of a Akka Cluster simplify this problem for us?
-To answer this question, first of all we need to analyse data flows within a cluster and how different elements (service nodes or clients) of a microservice can be arranged inside a cluster.
+To answer this question, first of all we need to analyse data flows within a cluster and understand how different elements (service nodes or clients) of a microservice can be arranged inside a cluster.
 Let's call this arrangement topology.

 _Microservice topology is the arrangement of the various elements of a cluster_